avoinsystems/l10n-finland/l10n_fi_payment_reference/readme/CONFIGURE.rst

-Payment Reference Type can be selected from Accounting Settings.
+Payment Reference type and standard can be selected in Journal settings.